 Ian adds: “In short, with the great team and endless capacity for creativity and innovation, Rural Arts will continue to deliver a diverse programme of work to allow every person and every community in rural North Yorkshire to access culture and I can’t wait to embrace this new challenge.”

 Outgoing CEO, Max May, adds: “Leading Rural Arts for the last four years has been an immense privilege.
 Having started my career as an intern at the organisation, being able to return to steer it was a dream come true.
 I grew up in rural North Yorkshire so know first-hand how important our work is, and the difference it makes to our communities.”

 With Rural Arts being such a big part of Max’s life, it’s no surprise that he will remain involved with the charity as he embarks on a new chapter in his career.
 He continues: “I’m excited to be staying involved with the organisation as Strategic Director of North Yorkshire Together – the partnership between Rural Arts, North Yorkshire Sport and North Yorkshire Youth, that delivers FEAST, our programme of free food and activities for young people on benefits-related Free School Meals.

 “I also probably won’t be able to stay away from The Courthouse café for too long, our Viennese whirls are out of this world!”

-On Michael’s appointment, Max adds: “Myself, the Board and our staff team are thrilled that Michael is joining us.
-He absolutely wowed at each step of the recruitment process, really understands what we do, and is committed to making us even better.
+On Ian’s appointment, Max adds: “Myself, the Board and our staff team are thrilled that Ian is joining us.
+He understands what we already do, and is committed to making us even better.
 As we move through our thirtieth anniversary year, I’m excited to see where Ian takes Rural Arts next!”